Saanicc/boss-battle-music-bot/README.md

-# ⚔️ Boss Battle Music
+# Gaming music bot

-**Boss Battle Music** is a Discord bot designed to enhance your gaming sessions.
+**Gaming Music Bot** is a Discord bot that brings dynamic soundtracks to your gaming sessions.
-When you and your friends encounter tough enemies or boss fights, summon the bot to unleash an epic soundtrack and fuel your victory. 🎶🔥
+Whether you’re relaxing with background music or preparing for an epic boss fight, this bot delivers the perfect vibe.
+Summon it anytime to power up your gameplay with cinematic, high-energy music. 🎮🎵

 ---

 ## ✨ Features

-- 🎵 **Play boss music** from your local collection
+- 🎵 **Play boss music** from your pre-curated collection
-- 🔀 **Shuffles and reshuffles** tracks automatically
+- 🔀 **Shuffles and reshuffles** boss tracks automatically
 - 📊 **Dynamic "Now Playing" embed** with:
+  - Song name
+  - Artist
+  - Album art
   - Progress bar
   - Track number and duration
   - Requester tag
-- ⏯️ **Interactive buttons** — Slay enemies (Play), Enemies slain (Pause), or Stop
+- ⏯️ **Interactive buttons** — Pause, Resume, Fight, Victory and Stop
 - 📡 **Auto updates** current song info every second
 - 💬 Clean, responsive embeds for a sleek experience